6.2. Composite linear transformations#

 \[\begin{split} \begin{align*} A &= \begin{pmatrix} 2 & 4 \\ -1 & 3 \\ 1 & 2 \end{pmatrix}, & B &= \begin{pmatrix} 2 & 1 & - 1 \\ 3 & 0 & 1 \\ 0 & 1 & -2 \end{pmatrix}. \end{align*} \end{split}\]

-Calculate the composite transformation matrix for \(S \circ T\)
+The transformation matrix for the composite transformation \(S \circ T\) is \(C = BA\)

 \[\begin{split} \begin{align*} C &= BA = \begin{pmatrix} 2 & 1 & - 1 \\ 3 & 0 & 1 \\ 0 & 1 & -2 \end{pmatrix} \begin{pmatrix} 2 & 4 \\ -1 & 3 \\ 1 & 2 \end{pmatrix} = \begin{pmatrix} 2 & 9 \\ 7 & 14 \\ -3 & -1 \end{pmatrix}. \end{align*} \end{split}\]